qlkzy/blottleships-server/doc/proto.md

 Example
 =======

-In this example, `>` represents communications from Manager to Player, whereas `<` represents communications from Player to Manager.
+In this example, `>` represents communication from Manager to Player, whereas `<` represents communication from Player to Manager.
 Sequences of three vertical dots (`.`) indicate where a long sequence of uninteresting communication has been elided.

     > hello
     < ready 'PLAYER-VERSION-1.0'